Books for Manufacturing Design Engineers-1

 The book "Cradle to Cradle: Remaking the Way We Make Things" by architect William McDonough and chemist Michael Braungart presents an innovative approach to design and manufacturing that integrates science and design to provide enduring societal benefits, including the use of safe materials, water, and energy in circular economies while eliminating the concept of waste.
 At its core, the book advocates for a design framework characterized by three principles derived from nature:

 Everything is a resource for something else: In nature, the "waste" of one system becomes food for another.
-In a similar vein, manufacturing design engineers can learn to design products in such a way that they can be disassembled and safely returned to the soil as biological nutrients, or re-utilized as high-quality materials for new products as technical nutrients without contamination.
+In a similar vein, manufacturing design engineers can learn to design products that can be disassembled and safely returned to the soil as biological nutrients, or reutilized as high-quality materials for new products as technical nutrients without contamination.

 Use clean and renewable energy: Living organisms thrive on the energy of current solar income.
-Manufacturing design engineers can embrace the use of clean and renewable energy sources such as solar, wind, geothermal, and gravitational energy, as well as other emerging energy systems.
+Manufacturing design engineers can adopt clean and renewable energy sources, such as solar, wind, geothermal, and gravitational energy, as well as emerging energy systems.
 By capitalizing on these abundant resources, engineers can support both human and environmental health while reducing reliance on nonrenewable energy sources.

 Celebrate diversity: The natural world exhibits an astonishing diversity of life, with geology, hydrology, photosynthesis, and nutrient cycling adapted to local conditions.
-Similarly, manufacturing design engineers can design products that respond to the unique challenges and opportunities offered by each locale, resulting in solutions that fit elegantly and effectively into their specific contexts.
+Similarly, manufacturing design engineers can design products that respond to the unique challenges and opportunities of each locale, resulting in solutions that fit seamlessly and effectively into their specific contexts.

 Ultimately, "Cradle to Cradle" reframes design as a positive, regenerative force that creates footprints to delight in rather than lament.
-This paradigm shift reveals opportunities for improving quality, increasing value, and spurring innovation in manufacturing.
+This paradigm shift reveals opportunities to improve quality, increase value, and spur innovation in manufacturing.
 It encourages engineers to continuously seek improvement in their designs, to use resources more effectively, and to share discoveries with others in pursuit of a more sustainable and circular economy.

 Continuous Discovery Habits : Discover Products that Create Customer Value and Business Value (Paperback)